 A Digital Versatile Disc (DVD) is similar to a standard CD but has greater data capacity.
 Because of this increased capacity, full-length movies, several albums of music, or several gigabytes of data can fit on a single disc.
-If your notebook has a DVD drive, you can play DVDs with the InterVideo DVD Player program or Windows Media Player.
+You can play DVDs with the InterVideo DVD Player program or Windows Media Player.
 For more information about playing DVDs, click Help in the DVD player program.